AxelGard/paper-trader/README.md

 With Randy random the application is able to buy and sell at random.
 Why would we ever do this?
 Due to that just like a cat picking who will win a bunch of football matches we might be able to do well at random.
-There is still some things that need to be fixt in this patch.

 ## Getting Started